Databases And Persistence / Deploy Databases On Northflank /

 Choose a version or leave as default (most recent version)

 Choose whether to deploy with TLS.
-This can be changed later.
+This cannot be changed later.

 Choose whether to make the database publicly accessible.
 This will give your addon a URL and make it available online.
 TLS must be enabled to select this.

 If you have secret groups in your project, choose ones to link to the addon so that the database can be used in services and jobs that inherit variables from the secret group.
 To link the database to a secret group:

 - Show secret groups and configure the secret groups you wish to use

 - Select suggested secrets from the database to link, or select all

 - Set any required aliases for specific secrets to make them accessible by that name within your application